-With special guests Damon Gameau, award-winning director of the film ‘2040’ and before that ‘That Sugar Film’, and Mike Salvaris, director of the Australian National Development Index, and global leader in the development of wellbeing measures, including work in progress here in WA.
-In conversation with Anthony James, host of The RegenNarration podcast.
+With special guests Mike Salvaris, director of the Australian National Development Index, and global leader in the development of wellbeing measures (including current work here in WA); and Carol Innes, local Whadjak Noongar Traditional Owner and co-chair of Reconciliation WA, successfully engaging in shifting economic development frameworks locally.
+All in conversation with Anthony James, host of The RegenNarration podcast, and you.

 While everyday economics has assumed all growth is good, the richest countries already have plenty of wealth and resources — they have ‘arrived’.
 The Economics of Arrival urges us to move from enlarging the economy to improving it, exploring the benefits this could bring for all, and how it can be done.

-Hot on the heels of the Wellbeing Budget in New Zealand, just the latest in a raft of key developments around the world, join us in this vital interactive conversation with three of the key figures in the space.
-We’ll explore how we change systems, stories and measures, to transition to a regenerative economy geared towards quality of life rather than quantity of stuff.
+Hot on the heels of the Wellbeing Budget in New Zealand, just the latest in a raft of key developments around the world, join us in this vital interactive conversation with three key figures in the space.
+We’ll explore how we change systems, stories and measures, to transition to a regenerative economy geared towards shared quality of life, rather than sheer quantity of stuff.

 Doors & complementary drink at 5.45pm for 6pm start.